 Complaints Against Sign Language Interpreters

 Complaints against sign language interpreters must be filed with the Iowa Board of Sign Language Interpreters and Translators (Board) and must follow the procedures outlined in Iowa Administrative Code 645—Chapter 363, Discipline for Sign Language Interpreters and Transliterators.
-The sign language interpreter must notify the Office of Professional Regulation that a complaint has been filed with the board.
+The sign language interpreter must notify the Language Access Services Office that a complaint has been filed with the board.

 How are Complaints Processed?

 You will be promptly notified that we have received your complaint.
-Complaints are reviewed by the Office of Professional Regulation (OPR) and OPR may request additional information.
-OPR refers the complaint to the chair of the Language Access in the Courts Advisory Committee (advisory committee), who appoints a panel of at least three advisory committee members.
+Complaints are reviewed by the Director of the Language Access Services Office (Director) and the Director may request additional information.
+The Director refers the complaint to the chair of the Language Access in the Courts Advisory Committee (advisory committee), who appoints a panel of at least three advisory committee members.
 The advisory committee panel may dismiss the complaint if it wholly lacks merit or it does not comply with requirements or is not supplemented as requested.
 Summary dismissal is not subject to review.

-If the complaint is not dismissed, OPR will direct the court interpreter to file a response within 21 days after the notice of complaint.
+If the complaint is not dismissed, the Director will direct the court interpreter to file a response within 21 days after the notice of complaint.
 A failure to respond can be deemed an admission of the facts alleged.
-OPR may ask for a reply from the complainant.
+The Director may ask for a reply from the complainant.
 The advisory committee may then dismiss the complaint or assign it for further investigation.

 The advisory committee may dismiss the complaint, impose a private admonition, enter into stipulated discipline, impose a public reprimand, require the interpreter to refund fees, require specified continuing education, suspend or revoke roster or certified status, or suspend or bar the interpreter from interpreting in legal proceedings or court-ordered programs.